 We gravitate toward communal experiences.
 Community brings us together and validates our ideas.
-Really, the only two things required to build a community are a common/shared idea and a place/way to communicate to each other; an organized, community-building forum of some sort.
+The two elements required to build a community are a common or shared idea and a place or way to communicate.
+An organized, online community platform offers both essential elements.

-- 1-on-1 research.
-Within a community, you can observe how conversations naturally develop.
+1-on-1 research.
+Within B2B communities, you can observe how conversations naturally develop.
 You see what makes people passionate and how they talk about it.
-These observations can spark content and customer service ideas or even a new product.
+These observations can spark content and customer service ideas, or even a new product.

-- Inspired content.
-Discussions can drive user-generated content: common issues and questions that amplify the needs of real-life B2B customers.
-The knowledge you can glean maximizes authenticity within your inbound marketing efforts and creates genuine rapport.
+Inspired content.
+Discussions can drive user-generated content.
+Common issues and questions amplify the needs of real-life B2B customers.
+The knowledge you can glean maximizes authenticity within your inbound marketing efforts and can help create genuine rapport.

-- Influencer connections.
-What typically happens in an online community is a few strong voices will emerge, usually with valuable insights.
-These people may be perfect for more direct communications to develop your influencer marketing strategy.
+Influencer connections.
+In online communities, sometimes a few strong voices emerge, often with valuable insights.
+These people may be targeted prospects for more direct communications to develop your influencer marketing strategy.

-Whether you look at an online industry forum as a way to stay in touch with industry leaders and follow the most critical issues, a way to generate fresh marketing content, or a B2B lead generation forum, or a more broad B2B sales forum (or ALL of those), it’s important that your service AND sales staff be dedicated to and active on industry forums.
+Whether you look at an online community as a way to stay in touch with industry leaders and follow the most critical issues, a way to generate fresh marketing content, or a B2B lead generation forum (or all of those), it’s important that your service and sales teams, once they start, remain committed, engaged, and active on industry forums.

-Find the right media on which to participate in B2B industry forums and communities for your participation
+Find the right B2B industry forums and communities for your participation

-- LinkedIn — Yes, this is the dominant medium for sales prospecting, deal-making, and initial contact.
-Plus, LinkedIn’s Group feature is structured around professional topics and is easily accessible because it’s integrated into a mobile app.
-LinkedIn often offers a better contextual fit compared to other B2B social media groups.
+LinkedIn remains the dominant medium for sales prospecting, deal-making, and initial contact.
+Plus, LinkedIn’s Groups feature is structured around professional topics.
+It’s also easily accessible on the mobile app.
+LinkedIn often offers an easier contextual fit compared to other B2B social media groups.

-- American Society for Quality (ASQ) — Members from a diverse array of industries come to this online “voice of quality” community to network, share best practices, and support each other.
+American Society for Quality (ASQ) provides a sort of online clearinghouse for users from diverse industries.
+Members of this online “voice of quality” community use the space to network, share best practices, and support each other.
 Different levels of membership are available for individuals and organizations.

-Blog Comments are a way to start or engage in discussions anywhere users are able to post comments.
-On many websites aimed at specific professions or industries — especially professional association sites or industry publications — you may be able to take a public thread to a one-on-one discussion, depending on privacy policies.
-So following relevant blogs in your industry will allow your marketing, sales and service teams to engage with other readers.
+Blog Comments are a way to start or engage in discussions anywhere users are able to comment.
+On websites aimed at specific professions or industries — like professional association sites or industry publications — you may be able to take a public thread to a one-on-one discussion via private message, depending on privacy policies.
+By following relevant blogs in your industry, your marketing, sales, and service teams can directly engage with readers.

 How to (and not to) engage in industry forums